jnbdz/SunsetERP/README.md

 Entity Engine will stay untouched.
 It is the core of OFBiz, and it is very well made and very much loved.

 Since Quarkus is used there might be some heavy handed changes to the usage of Groovy.
 It is not out of disdain of it but rather that Quarkus with GraalVM does not support it very well.
-That said there is nothing stopping anyone from creating a seperate application that uses Groovy that communicates with SNS-ERP via REST and SOAP.
+That said there is nothing stopping anyone from creating a seperate application that uses Groovy that communicates with SunsetERP via REST and SOAP.

 ### Why keep SOAP?
 SOAP is still used in many places and is still a very valid way of communicating with other systems.
 It is also very easy to use with Java.